Sagan-Ro/nocs_cata_mod/README.md

 * **Slave Fighter (Shocker)**: One type of slave fighter augmented to shock clouds of electricity at their foes, can damage multiple foes at once.
 * **Slave Fighter (Weapon Master)**: One type of slave fighter augmented to use any weapon under the sun, adapts to the situation.
 * **Super Soldier**: The infantry of the Super Soldier project.
 You are one of many augmented soldiers to be deployed into a battle field to ensure victory.
 With range and melee, and regenerative capabilities, you engage enemies en-masse.
 * **Super Scout**: The sniper of the Super Soldier project.
-You are one of a few augmented soldiers to be used for recconisance and V.I.P assassinations.
+You are one of a few augmented soldiers to be used for reconnaissance and V.I.P assassinations.
 With your weapons, regenerative and survival capabilities, you can eliminate key targets after living for weeks in enemy territory.
 * **Super Juggernaut**: The tank of the Super Soldier project.
 You are one of a few augmented soldiers to be used as a heavy support to infantry.
 With ranged, melee, armor and regenerative capabilities, you can endure heavy damage and return it in kind.
 * **Super B.A.M.R.U**: Biological and mechanical repair unit, the repairs man of the Super Soldier project.
 You are one of many augmented military repairmen to be used as a repair module.
 With repair and general electronic capabilities, you can maybe repair the world.